nullstep/basic_wp/README.md

 [page]slug[/page] - show a page
 [video]url[/video] - show a video

-you can supply a "container" attribute to the [page] shortcode to override the one in theme settings
+you can supply a "wide=yes" attribute to the [page] shortcode to override the theme container width

 eof